 Casio Computer Co., Ltd., has cooperated in the private sector training of schoolteachers, organized by the Keizai Koho Center, every year since 2004.
 The purpose of this training is to deepen teachers’ understanding of the business world so they can then convey that experience to children and also make use of it in school administration.

-In 2015, the twelfth year of its involvement, Casio welcomed seventeen 17 teachers for training over three days on August 19, 20 and 21.
+In 2016, the thirteenth year of its involvement, Casio welcomed 14 teachers for training over three days on July 25, 26 and 27.
 The teachers were given a tour of the head office facilities and the Toshio Kashio Memorial Museum of Invention and listened to lectures by employees from different departments about such topics as Casio’s product development, design, product display methods, and environmental and CSR initiatives.

 Casio will continue accepting schoolteachers for training in the private sector in the future, in order to contribute to the education of the children who will be the torchbearers of the future.

 My Dream Backpack program

 Casio (China) Co., Ltd. began a charitable activity called “My Dream Backpack” in order to support the education of impoverished children in rural areas in September 2014.

 The activity involves providing each child with a school backpack they can use every day, filled with stationery and learning materials.
 Useful educational equipment is also donated to each school, according to its needs.
 These classroom tools include Casio digital pianos, calculators, electronic dictionaries, printers, short-focus data projectors, and digital cameras.